-Specify the value of n as a number of 512-byte pagelets on Alpha or 512-byte pages on VAX.
+Specify the value of n as a number of 512-byte pagelets on Alpha.
 Note that the operating system rounds up this value to the nearest CPU-specific page so that the actual amount of physical memory allowed may be larger than the specified amount on Alpha.
 If you specify zero or NONE, the specified queue or UAF value is used.
 Working set default values must range between the numbers specified by the system parameters PQL_MWSDEFAULT and WSMAX.